St. Stephen's College, Delhi: Student societies

 Student clubs and societies have always played an important role in the life of the college, and are seen as vital to student development.
 Each academic subject has a society which sponsors lectures and discussions.
 The popular extra-curricular societies and clubs engage in activities concerned with debating, dramatics, wall climbing and trekking, film, social service, photography, quizzing and astronomy.
 The social service league is the largest and most active society of St. Stephen's College which follows the mantra "Service above Self".
 It works for the betterment of the underprivileged sections of the society.
 In continuance of a long tradition, the Planning Forum regularly invites distinguished visitors to address and join issue with students on various topical issues.
-The college also publishes department newsletters, college magazines and yearbooks.
-Several departments also publish their annual journals aside from the college publications.
-The college English dramatics society, the Shakespeare Society, is amongst the most famous clubs in the institution, with a history dating back to the turn of the 20th century.
-The Shakespeare Society has had a long tradition of performing at least one Shakespeare play annually, a tradition that has started to change with time.
-Many celebrities started out in this society including Konkana Sen and Kabir Bedi.

 Notable alumni

 Alumni and students of St. Stephen's College are called "Stephanians".
-The college has produced many distinguished alumni, including several members of the Indian Parliament and the presidents of three countries.
-The college is one of the largest contributors to Indian Rhodes Scholars, as well as Chevening, Commonwealth, Inlaks, Nehru-Fulbright scholars among others.
-Alumni of the college include distinguished economists, CEOs of Fortune 500 companies, scientists, mathematicians, historians, writers, bureaucrats, journalists, lawyers, and sportspersons including a number of Olympians and international athletes.
+Over the years, the college has produced distinguished alumni in fields like politics, administration, law, journalism, film and business.
+Its alumni network has been described as "the most powerful informal alliance of people in the country".
+Alumni of the college include distinguished economists, CEOs of Fortune 500 companies, scientists, mathematicians, historians, writers, bureaucrats, journalists, lawyers, politicians including several Members of Parliament (MP) in India, as well as the Heads of State of three countries, and sportspersons including a number of olympians and international athletes.